LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_activities.md

 # Copying Spells into your Spellbook
 A **Wizard** may spend downtime days to copy spells into their personal spellbook.
 Please double-check with the DM to ensure the spells you're looking for will be useful and fun during your adventures in Chult.

-Searching Wakanga O'tamu's [extensive library](#port-nyanzaru-syndra-silvane-and-wakanga-otamu) for a spell and copying it down requires **2 downtime days per level** of the spell, and **5 platinum coins** per day.
+Searching Wakanga O'tamu's [extensive but unorganized library](#port-nyanzaru-syndra-silvane-and-wakanga-otamu) for a spell and copying it down requires **1d4 downtime days per level** of the spell, and **5 platinum coins** per day.
 You may copy a cantrip in a single downtime day.

-If you have a specific spellbook you've looted or found in Chult, you may copy spells in **half the downtime days and total price** as a spell from O'tamu's library.
+If you have a spellbook you've looted or found in Chult, you may copy spells according to [the standard rules](http://5thsrd.org/character/classes/wizard/#your-spellbook) in the _Player's Handbook_: **two hours and five platinum coins** per level of the spell.
+In a single downtime day you may spend eight productive hours copying spells.

 A standard wizard's spellbook costs 5 platinum coins and has 100 vellum pages.
 Each spell requires 1 page per spell level.